obscurebyron/challenge/docs/adr.md

 * CI/CD - might have a few placeholders in these commands
     * Check that the Sonarcloud result was good
     * Check that Trivy is good
     * Build all the docker images, publish to Dockerhub with versions (since we're on a monorepo, each service will receive similar versioning.
 Is there a way to distinguish if code on a directory in a monorepo has changed?)
+DONE
 * Documentation:
     * each README should include how to test, to lint.
+DONE
 * Helm chart: ?!
 * Presentation: powerpoint slides.
     * Review notes, build a chronological narrative